vic/ntv/README.md

    If you don't know the attribute name, you can search for packages by query (prefixed by `~`) or by program name (prefixed by `bin/`).

-   For example `~ git porcelain` will search the index at search.nixos.org for packages that match the query.
+   For example `~ cursor editor` will search the index at search.nixos.org for packages that match the query.

    And using `bin/pip` will search for packages that provide that program.